Alice Instone: Exhibitions

-21 21st Century Women, 2008
+Twenty-one 21st Century Women, 2008

-Instone's first solo show depicted 21 powerful contemporary women in response to the vast quantity of deliberately powerful-looking male portraits she found in the National Portrait Gallery – and the absence of female counterparts.
-The staggeringly few portraits that were there being wives, mothers and the occasional monarch.
+Instone's first solo show depicted 21 contemporary women in response to the vast quantity of powerful-looking male portraits – and the absence of female counterparts – she found in the National Portrait Gallery.
+The few portraits that did depict women portrayed them as wives, mothers and the occasional monarch.
 Instone addressed the way we consume images of women (and the narrow range of feminine archetypes on offer) and what she perceived as ‘Lady Macbeth Syndrome’, including the demonisation of powerful women in the popular press.
 The paintings aimed to change the way women are characterised – representing them as influential and unashamedly powerful.

 Sitters included Annie Lennox (who wrote an accompanying article on being a feminist), Cherie Blair, Baroness Patricia Scotland, Baroness Helena Kennedy, Professor Baroness Susan Greenfield, Fiona Bruce, Dame Evelyn Glennie, Dame Jacqueline Wilson, Anya Hindmarch and Shami Chakrabarti.

 Chris Hastings from The Telegraph wrote;

 “They are among the most well-known women in Britain but the chances are that you have never seen them like this before.....
 Alice Instone's (work) challenges the way women are traditionally portrayed."

 The works were exhibited at The House of Commons, The Royal Society of Arts and Ernst & Young’s headquarters.

 Interview with a Shoe, 2009

 Instone's second show was entitled Interview with a Shoe, and featured a collection of portraits of people through their favourite shoes.

 The collaboration between the artist and the owners of the shoes revealed the wearer through the pair they chose.
-Instone found shoes to be extraordinarily emotive and tied up with our values.
+Instone found shoes to be emotive and tied up with our values.
 Many of the shoes came with highly emotional stories or memories (for example the shoes that Annie Lennox wore to the Las Vegas Wedding of Bob Geldof and Paula Yates).
-Instone also painted the mountains of discarded shoes at the Oxfam Wastesaver Depot and made a number of shoe sculptures exploring the negative messages women are bombarded with in daily life, including the constant pressure to consume and the size 0 debate.
+Instone also painted the mountains of discarded shoes at the Oxfam Wastesaver Depot and made a number of shoe sculptures exploring the negative messages women receive in daily life, including the constant pressure to consume and the size 0 debate.

 The exhibition included the shoes of Annie Lennox, Baron Woolf, Bianca Jagger, Elle Macpherson, Sir Peter Blake Nicole Farhi, Sir David Hare, Cherie Blair, Liz and Terry de Havilland, Laura Bailey, Emma Freud, Pat Cash, Alice Temperley, Joe Corre and Beverley Knight amongst others.

 Jennie Murray interviewed her about the exhibition for Radio 4 Woman's Hour in May 2009.